lexedata/lexedata/docs/tour.rst

     WARNING:lexedata:In cognates.csv, row 8: Referenced segments in form resolve to i n ɔ̌ n, while alignment contains segments .
     [...]

-The alignment column of the cognate table is empty, so for no form is there a match between the segments assigned to a cognate set (the segment slice, applied to the segments in the FormTable) and the segments occuring in the alignment.
+The alignment column of the cognate table is empty, so there is no form for which there is a match between the segments assigned to a cognate set (the segment slice, applied to the segments in the FormTable) and the segments occuring in the alignment.
 The easy way out here is the alignment script – which is not very clever, but working on the cognate data in detail is a later step. ::